alunazzi/WOLP2017/README.md

 https://alunazzi.github.io/WOLP2017/index.html
 <br>
 <br>
 A simple website for a linguistics conference I developed back in 2016 (and 2017) using bootstrap 3.3.7.
+The website was taken down by University of Oslo back in 2019.